Inductive logic programming at 30: Predicate invention

 A side-effect of this metarule-driven approach is that problems are forced to be decomposed into reusable solutions.
 For instance, to learn a program that drops the first four elements of a list, Metagol learns the following program, where the invented predicate symbol \tw{inv1} is used twice:

 \begin{code} f(A,B):- inv1(A,C),inv1(C,B).\\ inv1(A,B):- tail(A,C),tail(C,B). \end{code}

-PI has been shown to help reduce the size of target programs, which in turns reduces sample complexity and improves predictive accuracy \cite{playgol}.
+PI has been shown to help reduce the size of target programs, which in turn reduces sample complexity and improves predictive accuracy \cite{playgol}.
 Several new ILP systems support PI using a metarule-guided approach \cite{dilp,hexmil,celine:bottom}.